judahben149/judahben149/README.md

 - 🗒🖊️ I document my 1oo days of code journey on my LinkedIn.

-- 😱🤯 Figuring out how things work hypes me up.
+- 😱🤯 Figuring out how things work gets me hyped.

 - 📫 You can reach me at **judahben149@gmail.com**